 Here at Providence Eye & Laser Specialists, we are committed to communicating clearly and accurately the financial investment required for your cataract surgery.
-Fortunately for you, we now live in a world where technology is safer, faster and more effective than ever.
-Thanks to the vast technological advancements in this field, there are multiple options that may be available to each patient.
+Fortunately for you, cataract surgery technology is safer, faster, and more effective than ever.
+Thanks to the vast technological advancements in this field, there are multiple options available to each patient.

 Based on your evaluation and conversation with Dr. Nunnery, he will guide you in making a decision that will meet your vision expectations and lifestyle.
 You will need to consider the following:

-If you have decided your vision has deteriorated to a point where it has started to affect your quality of life, you are probably looking for the very best options available.
-Upon being carefully evaluated and fully educated on appropriate options, you will then be able to make decisions that will improve your lifestyle and meet your vision goals.
+If your vision has deteriorated to a point where it has started to affect your quality of life, you are probably looking for the very best options available.
+Upon being carefully evaluated and fully educated on your options, you will then be able to make decisions that will improve your lifestyle and meet your vision goals.

 At Providence Eye & Laser Specialists, we accept the following forms of payment for Cataract surgery, Advanced Lenses, and Laser Assisted procedures.